-The non-executive Director, James Ede-Golightly, is engaged on a letter of appointment which may not be terminated on less than six months notice.
+^{}The non-executive Director, James Ede-Golightly, is engaged on a letter of appointment which may not be terminated on less than six months notice.
+The non-executive director elected to cease charging fees to the Company from 31 March 2023 and thereafter is providing his services on an external costs incurred only basis.